Batch Topology Processing with Python: Procedural Workflows for Utility Network Automation

 return {"status": "PASS"}

 Large-scale utility networks routinely exceed available RAM during spatial joins and graph construction.
-Mitigate memory pressure through chunked processing, spatial partitioning (e.g., by watershed or pressure zone), and generator-based iteration.
-Offload heavy spatial predicates to PostGIS or GeoPandas with dask for parallel execution.
+Mitigate memory pressure through chunked processing, spatial partitioning (by watershed, pressure zone, or substation service area), and generator-based iteration.
+Offload heavy spatial predicates to PostGIS, or to GeoPandas with dask, for parallel execution.
+Build the spatial index per partition rather than once over the whole network, and release it explicitly before the next chunk:

 import gc